 We’ll help you weigh your options, and we’ll provide guidance that best serves your interests.

 Your Financial Advisor in Omaha

-America First Investment Advisors, located in Omaha, is a financial advisor from the Old School.
-Unlike other advisors, we do our own investment management and research and give clients the same advice we’d give a member of our own family.
+We are a financial advisor from the Old School.
+Unlike others, we do our own investment management and research and give clients the same advice we’d give a member of our own family.

 Another difference: We don’t sell annuities or any other products that might conflict with the best interests of our clients.
 A management fee is our only source of income.